Need some great Thanksgiving homeschool resources and a way to cultivate gratitude in your homeschool? I have it here for you.

-I will start this list with an amazing Thanksgiving unit study that we have just started working through and I am so very impressed with this resource!
+I will start this list with an amazing Thanksgiving unit study that we have worked through a couple of years ago and I am so very impressed with this resource!
 Talk about a high quality, well researched, and easily explained unit study.
 The White House Holidays: Thanksgiving Unit Study is geared to grades K to 12.
 Perfect for those of us who are homeschooling multiple children.
 This is a Charlotte Mason inspired unit study written but a homeschool mom of 4 who is a presidential scholar with engaging living stories, poems, art, hymn, and activities.

 Music appreciation is a big part of our afternoon homeschool routine.
 My friend, Gena Mayo at Music in Your Homeschool have selected great Thanksgiving hymns in this free resource.
 You can pick one or two a week to teach your children or simply just listen to during your quiet times.

 Ok.
 So this is a super fun resource created by my friend Tauna Meyer at Proverbial Homemaker and it includes copywork, Bible verses, notebooking, coloring pages and brick challenges!
 Ben absolutely loves Lego, so he loves the challenges and so does my girls.

 If you are a techie family, you will really enjoy this free Thanksgiving online unit study.
 Beth Napoli from Techie Homeschool Mom is the queen of online unit studies and she is so creative with her studies.
 Try this free and check out her other online unit studies.

 I hope and pray that these ideas, freebies and Thanksgiving homeschool resources will help you teach your kids to cultivate gratitude in your homeschool year-round.
 Happy Thanksgiving!